Eric-Douglas-Johnson/ArtStudioManager/README.md

      alt="Size Limit logo by Anton Lovchikov" width="120" height="178">
 -->

-The goal of the ArtStudioManager software project is to provide simple, easy-use software, specifically for art studios.
+The goal of the ArtStudioManager project is to provide software for art studios that is easy to use and revenue generative.
-It provides functionality for the day-to-day tasks that must be completed at an art studio, and prioritizes the minimization of time and effort required to complete these tasks.
+It provides functionality for the day-to-day tasks that must be completed, and prioritizes:
+1. The minimization of time and effort required to complete tasks.
+2. The generation of revenue through marketing functionality.

 ## Features